robie1373/warcards/README.markdown

 Game ends when one of you is out of cards.

---------------Implementation concepts-------------
+## Implementation concepts
-Keep track of # of right and wrong answers for each card.
+* Keep track of # of right and wrong answers for each flash-card.

-- consider using ratio of right/wrong + #times seen to scale how often a card is seen.
+* consider using ratio of right/wrong + #times seen to scale how often a flash-card is seen.

-- You might make a pool of questions > 52 and select the question for each card out of the pool as it is 'flipped' -
+* You might make a pool of questions > 52 and select the question for each card out of the pool as it is 'flipped'.
+Decouple the flash-card from the game card. the game cards are just a token to track game progress.